Strabismus (Cross or Turned Eye)

 - Utilizes the latest technology & methods

 At Wow Vision Therapy, we are a leading developmental and rehabilitative vision therapy practice.
-Our doctors and board-certified vision therapists treat amblyopia with intensive office-based vision therapy for more effective results.
+Our doctors and board-certified vision therapists treat strabismus with intensive office-based vision therapy for more effective results.
 We address strabismus with a personalized approach.
 Each session is one-on-one (therapist-to-patient), conducted under doctor supervision.
 Our providers utilize the latest technology and methods, including in-office and home-support virtual reality to develop binocular vision and depth perception, making treatment enjoyable and productive.
 Furthermore, our treatment is designed for all ages.

 When surgery is indicated, we work with ophthalmologists who specialize in strabismus surgery and co-manage the patient’s care before and after surgery.

 Our advanced treatment includes:

 - Eye-Hand Coordination Development

 After treatment, our patients improve their: